WilfredTA/ReuseCoin/README.md

 Each script developer has a reuse coin cell wallet that is associated with a specific script.
 When users of a script use the script by the script dev, the transaction generates new tokens and deposits them into the wallet.
 The wallet is configurable to accept CKBytes or different UDT-standard compliant tokens.
 Essentially, the reuse coin system can interoperate with all tokens and enables developers to specify how they are paid and the amount they are paid.

+It will be compatible with CKByte token payment as well*

 Scripts needed:

 * Reuse Coin wallet configuration script